tc39/proposal-type-annotations/README.md

 an expression (anywhere an arrow function can appear).
 Because of this, it may be difficult to define how to parse "out" the types without understanding the type system's semantics.
 We are deferring discussion on this construct until we better understand how the JavaScript parser will parse and ignore the types.

-Interestingly, TypeScript with React (TSX) does not parse the above as a generic arrow function, but rather as a JSX element, and the recommended workaround to force the parser to understand that the angle brackets are generics and not JSX is:
+Interestingly, TypeScript with JSX (TSX) does not parse the above as a generic arrow function, but rather as a JSX element, and the recommended workaround to force the parser to understand that the angle brackets are generics and not JSX is: